 Census (Scotland) 1911 - Card Punching Staff – Names and Record of Service (pdf) is taken from the Census Office establishment book (our reference GRO4/27/2).
 The final entry for the boy messenger, Walter Urquhart, shows that he served as a private in the First World War and had been reported missing in action.
 For further information please go to the Gallipoli 28 June 1915 page in the First World War section of this website.

-1911 census report, volume II includes an index to occupations (pages 437-445) which is published on the Online Historical Population Reports (Histpop) website.
+1911 census report, volume II includes an index to occupations (pages 437-445) which is available on Histpop - the Online Historical Population Reports website.

 Census street indexes provide registration district (RD) and enumeration district (ED) references for each street in a city or urban area.
 They also cover institutions such as asylums, hospitals, workhouses, prisons, police stations and barracks as well as hotels and public buildings.